torvalds/linux/Documentation/admin-guide/bug-bisect.rst

 Often this is caused by udev/systemd.
 Check that first before blaming it on the kernel.

-Finding patch that caused a bug
+Finding patch that caused a
 ===============================

-Using the provided tools with ``git`` makes finding bugs easy provided the bug is reproducible.
+Using the provided tools with ``git`` makes finding s easy provided the is reproducible.

 Steps to do it: